EricWilbanks/faseAlign/docs/installation.rst

 Installation
 ============

 .. warning:: faseAlign has currently only been tested on Linux (Ubuntu 16.04).
-It is likely compatible with OS X and likely *incompatible* with Windows at the moment.

 .. topic:: Requirements